 Just how much you can save with solar will depend on the number of panels installed, the energy needs of the home, the amount of available sunlight in your county, and other factors.
 Energy Saving Trust has a solar energy calculator that can help you determine how much you’ll save by installing solar panels in your home.

 Another way solar panels can help you save on energy costs is through the use of Renewable Energy Certificates, or RECs.
 RECs give homeowners the opportunity to sell unused energy generated by their solar panels to local energy companies for use elsewhere on the grid.

 Benefit #4: Faster returns on your investment

-Thankfully, the ITC will be still around in 2021.
-But the total credit homeowners receive will drop to 22%.
+Thankfully, the ITC will be still around through 2032.
 There’s no better time than right now to receive the most savings possible on your new solar system.

 Interested in going solar?
 Trust Burgeson’s